PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Robustness tests

-The way we have computed the variance of the power spectrum for our baseline analysis is the third case, where we use the best fit of \autoref{eq:sigpk_over_pk} for each mass bin.
+Our baseline analysis adopts the third method for bins 3-9, where we use the best fit of \autoref{eq:sigpk_over_pk} for each one, and the fourth method for bins 0-2, which are beyond the resolution limits of the \textsc{FastPM} mocks and hence, we cannot apply the third method directly.

-We present the results of our comparison in panel \textbf{(b)} of \autoref{fig:8_robusness_tests}, which shows the PNG bias parameter $p$ as a function of $M_{\rm halo}$ for the different methods of estimating the power spectrum variance described above.
-For bins $0$-$3$ we do not have enough mass resolution with the \textsc{FastPM} mocks, so only results assuming the {\it Standard} variances and the extrapolation of $\sigma_F(P(k))$ are shown.
-We find that regardless of the method used to estimate the variance, we recover the same results within $1\sigma$.
-Moreover, the \textsc{FastPM} approach is more accurate than the standard approach as it takes into account the \textit{fixed} initial conditions in our simulations.
-Additionally, the best fit of $\sigma_F(P(k))/P(k)$ provides almost the same results compared to using the extrapolation.
-These results are also consistent with using directly the variances obtained from \textsc{FastPM} even considering their small errorbars.

-While we cannot test and compare our fitting procedure outside the mass domain of the \textsc{FastPM} mocks, we remark that our results are still consistent within $1\sigma$ with the {\it Standard} approach.
+We present the results of our comparison in panel {(b)} of \autoref{fig:8_robusness_tests}, which shows the PNG bias parameter $p$ as a function of $M_{\rm halo}$ for the different methods of estimating the power spectrum variance described above.
+For bins 0--3, we do not have enough mass resolution with the \textsc{FastPM} mocks, so only results assuming the standard variances and the extrapolation of $\sigma_F(P(k))$ are shown.
+Regardless of the method used to estimate the variance, we recover the same results within $1\sigma$.
+Moreover, the \textsc{FastPM} approach is more accurate than the standard approach as it considers the fixed initial conditions in our simulations.
+Additionally, the best fit of $\sigma_F(P(k))/P(k)$ provides almost the same results compared to using the extrapolation method.
+These results are consistent with using the variances directly obtained from \textsc{FastPM} mocks, even considering their small error bars.
+While we cannot test and compare our fitting procedure outside the mass domain of the \textsc{FastPM} mocks, we remark that our results are still consistent within $1\sigma$ with the standard approach for all mass bins.